yuki678/CarND-Behavioral-Cloning-P3/Behavioral_Cloning.md

 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like:
+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn how to go back to the road when it is off.
+These images show what a recovery looks like.

 ![alt text][image3]
 ![alt text][image4]
 ![alt text][image5]
+![alt text][image6]

 Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:
+To augment the data set, I also flipped images and angles, while keeping the number of data per epoch as original the number of original data.

-![alt text][image6]
-![alt text][image7]

 After the collection process, I had X number of data points.
 I then preprocessed this data by ...

 As a result of training, the MSE error was reduced for both training set and validation set as follows and the car could drive without fall off the road.

+![alt text][image7]